nytimes/kyt/README.md

 We recommend installing kyt as a dependency in your project.

-Want an in depth look at setting up kyt?
-Check out our [tutorial](/docs/tutorial.md)

 ## How it Works

 kyt manages configuration for all aspects of development.
 It can be installed as an npm dependency into a new or existing project. kyt’s goal is to encapsulate only development tools, giving users the freedom to control their source directory and make important decisions about app architecture. kyt provides a [command line interface](/docs/commands.md) for running all development tools.